 Skipping is defined as being out of class without permission of the teacher or being in a place other than that for which permission is granted.
 The teacher with whom a student is scheduled or administrators are the only individuals who can grant permission for the student to be anywhere other than the assigned class.
 For example, a student who is in the parking lot during the school day is considered to be skipping unless the student has a pass from an administrator or a check out slip.
-Skipping will result in ISS or OSS, and there will be parental notification with a conference.
+Skipping will result in OSS, and there will be parental notification with a conference.
+Administration has discretion in each case and may assign alternative disciplinary consequences.

-IN THE CLASSROOM:
+IN THE CLASSROOM